US-1 Trucks: Vehicles - changes and variations

-From around 1983, Peterbilt Truck Cabss and Dump Trucks both acquired an oval 'Peterbilt' logo on the sides of the hood and the front of the Radiator.
+From around 1983, Peterbilt Truck Cabs and Dump Trucks both acquired an oval 'Peterbilt' logo on the sides of the hood and the front of the Radiator.
 The name "Peterbilt" can be clearly seen with a magnifier.
 Finally, when the Dump Truck chassis was adapted with extra slots to take the troop-carrier body for the GI Joe set in 1984, the opening above the motor was changed from a square to a T shape.

 So far none of the "common" green Dump Trucks have been found with the Peterbilt Logos, the final type of tailgate or the chassis modifications for the troop carrier attachment.
 A red Dump Truck with the logos and final type of tailgate is known.

 Similarly, none of the common Truck Cabs (yellow with orange and black stripes, or unlit versions red with white stripes) have been found with the logos, but the lighted version of the Red Semi with white stripes, can be found both with and without the Peterbilt logos.
 This tends to suggest that there may have been over-production of some vehicles early in the life of the range and it took a while to sell them.